choonkending/rea-fed-test/README.md

 # Assumptions
 1. You have node and npm in your environment.
 2. You are not adverse to css-modules.
 Otherwise, we can have a chat about BEM styling and css-modules. :)
+3. For the purpose of this test, we run on IE10+ (because I opted to use flexbox)